 It’s time to modernize, and your brand (and organization) will be thanking you for introducing the next best thing since _________.
 We were going to say sliced bread, but we’ve since developed things like electric vehicles and knives made to cut avocados in perfect slices, so we’ll let you fill in the blanks as you see fit.

 A brand template is a design file created to brand standards by designers for cross-functional partners to customize for their intended use.
 Powerpoint and Keynote templates were among the first, allowing organizations to create brand-consistent presentations without importing the design elements and taking liberties with animations or word-art title slides.
 Jokes aside, the ability to create an audience-ready presentation that represented your brand well was magic.

 The expansion of brand template use across organizations is growing.
 The social media coordinators no longer need to design their own posts but instead can leverage a pre-designed template from their design team to ensure brand consistency.

-With the use of brand templates, copy changes are easily made by non-designers, rather than submitting design requests to personalize messages or adjust changes in data on a form.
+With the use of templates, copy changes are easily made by non-designers, rather than submitting design requests to personalize messages or adjust changes in data on a form.